About the Department

 The Department values teaching and consistently receives excellent feedback for student and graduate satisfaction.
 It is a significant contributor to the Bachelor of Arts with offerings that extend from discipline-based majors such as Sociology and Anthropology through to offerings in interdisciplinary areas such as Aboriginal Studies and Sustainability and Development.
 The Bachelor of Criminology is co-taught by staff from the Department of Social Inquiry and the Law School.
 The Community Planning and Development Program offers professionally accredited graduate courses in planning from its base in Bendigo.

-Department staff are located at Bundoora and Bendigo and welcome enquiries concerning their activities.
-The Head of Department, Dr Sue Davies, is also available to be contacted on firstname.lastname@example.org.
+Department staff are located at Bundoora, Bendigo and Albury-Wodonga and welcome enquiries concerning their activities.
+The Head of Department, Dr Raelene Wilding, is also available to be contacted on R.Wilding@latrobe.edu.au.